 Securities Investment Committee.
 On March 17, 1998, the Company established a Securities Investment Committee to establish guidelines and to review the Company's investment policies.
-The Securities Investment Committee consists of all of the directors of the Company, John V. Winfield (Chair), John C. Love and William J. Nance.
+The Committee consists of all the members of the Board, with Mr. Winfield serving as Chairperson.
 During fiscal 2016, the Securities Investment Committee held two meetings, in person, telephonically or by written consent with, all members attending each meeting.

-Code of Ethics
+Code of Ethics.

 The Company has adopted a Code of Ethics that applies to its principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
-A copy of the Code of Ethics is posted on the Portsmouth page of its parent company's website at www.intgla.com.
-The Company will provide to any person without charge, upon request, a copy of its Code of Ethics by sending such request to: Portsmouth Square, Inc., Attn: Treasurer, 10940 Wilshire Blvd., Suite 2150, Los Angeles, CA 90024.
+A copy of the Code of Ethics is posted on the Santa Fe page of the InterGroup website at www.intgla.com.
+The Company will provide to any person without charge, upon request, a copy of its Code of Ethics by sending such request to: Santa Fe Financial Corporation, Attn: Treasurer, 10940 Wilshire Blvd., Suite 2150, Los Angeles, CA 90024.
 The Company will promptly disclose any amendments or waivers to its Code of Ethics on Form 8-K and will post such information on its website.